odoo/documentation/accounting/receivables/customer_invoices/cash_discounts.rst

 -------------

-In order to manage cash discounts, we will use the payment terms concept of Odoo (From the Accounting module, go to :menuselection`Configuration --> Management --> Payment terms --> Create`).
+In order to manage cash discounts, we will use the payment terms concept of Odoo (From the Accounting module, go to :menuselection:`Configuration --> Management --> Payment terms --> Create`).

 Let's start with the above example: a 2% discount on an invoice due in